 However, the majority of our products are manufactured by external contractors.
 VAUDE traditionally maintains business relationships based on partnership and always works directly with all producers.
 The majority of our producers' production facilities are located in Vietnam.

 In high risk countries, the likelihood that labor standards or laws will be violated is greater than in non-risk countries.
 In these countries, institutions (such as trade unions, employee organizations, labor legislation, supervision systems) that guarantee compliance with labor standards either don't exist or don't function well.
 Fair Wear categorizes all Asian countries as high risk.
-In Europe the countries of Bulgaria and Romania are also considered high risk.
+In Europe the countries of Bulgaria, Italy and Romania are also considered high risk.

 Myanmar, like all Asian countries, is considered to be high risk.
 However, Fair Wear has additional requirements for Myanmar that are more stringent.
 Read more here